 Expand internationally.
 We believe there is a significant opportunity to grow our business internationally.
 Businesses around the world increasingly value a SaaS ecommerce platform that delivers a combination of ease-of-use, enterprise functionality, and flexibility.
 As of September 30, 2020, 24% of our stores were located outside of the United States.
 In comparison, as of October 28, 2020, BuiltWith estimated that approximately 55% of ecommerce websites are outside of the United States.
 In July 2018, we launched our first dedicated European business team based in London and in January 2019, we launched our Asian presence in Singapore.
-The expansion in our regional business teams helped contribute to accelerating revenue growth in 2019 of 20% in EMEA and 28% in APAC.
+The expansion in our regional business teams helped contribute to accelerating revenue growth of 20% in EMEA and 28% in APAC for the year ended December 31, 2019 over the previous year and 61.5% in EMEA and 38.5% in APAC for the nine months ended September 30, 2020 when compared against the same period in 2019.
 In addition to expanding our sales and marketing capabilities internationally, we are also enhancing our product and APIs to serve customers around the world.